 I don’t usually post such things.
-However, I am greatly disappointed in a decision that Creative labs has made regarding modding their official drivers to allow several model sound cards to function at least exactly the same in Windows Vista as they did in Windows XP.
+However, I am greatly disappointed in a decision that Creative Labs has made regarding modding their official drivers to allow several model sound cards to function at least exactly the same in Microsoft Windows Vista as they did in Microsoft Windows XP.
 There are several model sound cards that had functionality removed, even when offered as Vista ready.
 I had difficulty adapting a Creative Sound card to a Windows Vista installation, so I bought a no-name sound card that functioned as advertised.
 I have since, removed and sold all my Creative Labs sounds cards.

 Here is the story, the comment that launched thousands of angry responses . . .